winitzki/scall/tutorial/programming_dhall.md

     in f_eq_g k h
 ```

-#### Examples
+#### Examples of symbolic reasoning

 To illustrate what we mean by "symbolic reasoning", consider a situation where we have an evidence value of type `x === y` where `x : T`, `y : T`, and an evidence value of type `f === g` where `f : T → U`, `g : T → U`.
 It is clear that `f x === g y` in that case.
 Can we produce an evidence value for that?

-Dhall cannot manipulate values of its built-in equality types.
+Dhall cannot manipulate values of its built-in equality types (values of the form `assert : x === y`).
-There are currently no functions in Dhall that can consume a given value of type `x === y` and derive any other information out of that value.
+There are currently no functions in Dhall that can derive any information out of such values.

-But Leibniz equality types and the standard combinators allow us to perform such computations.
+But Leibniz equality types and their standard combinators do allow us to perform some computations involving equality.
-We can obtain a value of type `f x === g x` by using the "function extensionality" combinator, and we can obtain a value of type `g x === g y` via the "value identity" combinator.
+In this example, we can obtain a value of type `f x === g x` by using the "function extensionality" combinator, and we can obtain a value of type `g x === g y` via the "value identity" combinator.
 It remains to use the "transitivity" combinator to establish that `f x === g y`.

 The code that computes evidence of type `f x === g y` is: